 Promote self-sufficiency by providing a comprehensive and coordinated emergency management system to protect the health, safety, welfare and property of the Pueblo.

-The Emergency Management Division was created in 2006 under the Pueblo’s Department of Tribal Operations and in 2016 was placed under the newly created Department of Public Safety.
-The division is currently comprised of a Coordinator, a Planner and an Administrative Assistant.
+The Emergency Management Division was created in 2006 under the Pueblo’s Department of Tribal Operations and, in 2016, was placed under the newly created Department of Public Safety.
+The division comprises a Coordinator, a Planner, and an Administrative Assistant.

-During emergencies or disasters, the division is responsible for coordination and support of response, including the activation of an Emergency Operations Center, if necessary.
+During emergencies or disasters, the division is responsible for coordination and support of response, including the activation of an Emergency Coordination Center, if necessary.